JGSolutions/jerry-gagliano/posts/why-developers-need-to-blog.md

 picture: ''
 ---

-As developers we like to code, designers like to design but writing is usually out of the question.
-Probably the only writing we might do is documentation for our code.
+As developers we like to code, designers like to design but blogging is usually out of the question.
+Probably the only writing we perform is documentation for our work.

-Developer or designers do like reading blogs when arriving on an interesting topic as they can grasp ideas.
+Developers or designers like reading blogs when arriving on an interesting topic as they can grasp quick ideas.
 Video content such as Youtube works well when learning a complex solution, framework or a design pattern.
-You'll get the actual visual aspect of the developer or designer teaching the  topic, which can be long.
-When readers need some quick ideas, blogs are a great tool to come across.
+You'll get the actual visual aspect of the developer or designer teaching the topic but it can be long.
+Readers sometimes need some quick ideas, blogs are a great tool to come across.

-As for myself, I always wanted to create a blog but what stopped me and probably same for other developers and designers was time and the type of content should be written.
-As there are abundance of blogs on the web which have might not been updated for years or just plain topics for example "How to install xxx or setup a framework" that repeats the same information from the actual origin documentation.
+As for myself, I always wanted to create a blog but what stopped me was time and the type of content to produce.
+There are abundance of blogs on the web which haven't been updated or just the typical topics for example "How to install xxx or setup a framework" that repeats the same information from the actual origin documentation.

 This keeps us thinking is another blog needed?
 Let's go through some reasons and hopefully you will get a good idea.